The Cathartic Memoir – I’ve journeyed from contempt to enthusiasm

 Because there are so many ‘moving parts’ in a publishing project I said to myself, ‘what could I expect to achieve, and what real value would it be to authors?’
 ‘If I just had 45 minutes to advise authors what would I say?’

 ‘How many free books do you include?’ she probed.
 I felt I was in the dock in court.
 ‘Ummm.
-None, there no such things a free books’ I said defensively trying to squeeze a plausible explanation in before the next question.
-‘OK’, she said sounding like an expert, more like ‘Ooookaaaay” capped by a ‘tutt’ and a slight shake of the head and a cross on her clipboard.
-‘XYZ Publishing do free editing” she announced.
+None, there is no such thing as free books’ I said defensively trying to squeeze a plausible explanation in before the next question.
+‘OK’, she said sounding like an expert, more like ‘Ooookaaaay’ capped by a ‘tutt’ and a slight shake of the head and a cross on her clipboard.
+‘XYZ Publishing do free editing’ she announced.
 ‘Do you do that?’ not realising that the ‘editing’ on offer wasn’t editing at all but a crude spelling and grammar check.
-For these ‘fully-researched’ aspiring authors there almost no reason for us to even try to provide our service – it’s just too hard trying to work for a fully-researched know-it-all.
+For these ‘fully-researched’ aspiring authors there’s almost no reason for us to even try to provide our service – it’s just too hard trying to work for a fully-researched know-it-all.

 And every time we get contacted by authors who have been scammed or at best paid for a sub-standard project out come, they assure us they had spent many hours researching their choice of supplier.